theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 * Designing meaningful test cases; just walking around randomly wasn’t enough to draw useful conclusions

 ### Next Steps

+Moving forward, I plan to make the hardware setup more robust and user-friendly by designing custom housings for the electronic components and soldering all connections onto a flexible PCB.
+This will improve durability and comfort, making the device much more practical for everyday use.

 <!-- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**